yaronf/I-D/STAR-Delegation/draft-sheffer-acme-star-delegation.md

 - MUST copy the "star-certificate" field from the STAR Order;

-The latter indirectly includes (via the NotBefore and NotAfter HTTP headers) the renewal timers needed by the NDC to inform its certificate reload logics.
+The latter indirectly includes (via the NotBefore and NotAfter HTTP headers) the renewal timers needed by the NDC to inform its certificate reload logic.

 ~~~
    {